mwcproject/wallet713/docs/usage.md

 MWC713 Owner API supports the default grin's wallet owner API.
 Additionally `issue_send_tx` supports `grinbox` method where `dest` argument is a grinbox address.

-Note that in order to utilize `keybase` and `mwcmq` methods, the grinbox and keybase listeners must be initialized automatically at start by using the following configuration parameters in `mwc713.toml`:
+Note that in order to utilize  `mwcmq` methods, the grinbox listeners must be initialized automatically at start by using the following configuration parameters in `mwc713.toml`:

 ```
 grinbox_listener_auto_start = true
-keybase_listener_auto_start = true
 ```

 ## Recovering your wallet